acongkuy/FUZZER/README.md

 ...
 ```

-### 5. **Viewing the Results**
+### 6. **Viewing the Results**

-Once the tool runs, the results will be displayed in the terminal/command prompt, showing whether any **vulnerabilities** were detected, such as SQL Injection, XSS, etc.
+Once the tool is running, the results will appear in the terminal/command prompt, showing whether any **vulnerabilities** were detected, such as SQL Injection, XSS, etc.

 ---

 ## Contributing

-If you would like to contribute, please create an **issue** or **pull request** in this repository.
-We greatly appreciate contributions from the community!
+If you'd like to contribute, feel free to create an **issue** or **pull request** in this repository.
+Contributions from the community are greatly appreciated!

 ---